henriquebastos/python-jsonstar/README.md

-# JSONPlus: Extensible json encoder to serialize your custom types.
+# JSONPlus: Extensible json module to serialize your custom types.

 JSONPlus extends Python's standard JSON encoder and decoder to easily handle your custom types.